WEBVTT

 I just think it could have been a much better scene.

-And those comments about, oh, you know, I always knew it was real
+And those comments about, oh, you know, I always knew it was real, just plays into, I think, a weird stereotype that doesn't really exist.

 00:27:43.619 --> 00:27:45.240